aantipov/moiva/blog/2021-12-update/index.md

 ## New Tech Radar data

-Thoughtworks released a new version of the famouse Tech Radar.
+Thoughtworks released a new version of the famous Tech Radar.
 I incorporated its data into Moiva.

 ![ThoughtWorks Tech Radar data for Vite, React Query, Tailwind CSS and Three.js](./new-tech-radar-release.png)